OML-NPA/Open-Machine-Learning-Software/README.md

 Being a supporter allows a user to request features and affect the feature queue based on the amount of support.

-Financial report is published monthly.
+Financial report detailing incomes and expenditures is published monthly.